(914) 315-7033

 We provide a free on-site inspection before quoting any work.
 Pricing depends on the number of raccoons, whether babies are involved, the extent of damage, and the scope of exclusion needed.
 We give upfront written estimates with no hidden fees.

-We extract babies by hand before trapping the mother.
+We extract babies by hand when we trap the mother.
 This ensures the entire family is removed together.
-Never hire a company that sets traps without checking for babies first.
-Orphaned kits will die in the attic, creating a far worse problem.
+Never hire a company that sets traps without checking for babies during baby season.
+Orphaned kits will die in the attic or walls, creating a far worse problem.

 We strongly advise against it.
 Raccoons are a primary rabies vector, and their feces contain raccoon roundworm.
 They are also powerful animals that will defend themselves and their young.
-In New York, you need a Nuisance Wildlife Control license to trap and relocate raccoons.
+Not only is it dangerous, but in many states, trapping and relocating raccoons without a license is against the law.

 Raccoon damage and decontamination may be covered depending on your policy.
 We document everything, provide detailed reports with photos, and work directly with your insurance adjuster to maximize your coverage.

-After removal, we seal every entry point with heavy-gauge galvanized steel or professional-grade materials that raccoons cannot tear through.
-We also address vulnerable areas like open soffits, ridge vents, and chimney caps.
+After removal, we seal every entry point with professional-grade materials that raccoons cannot tear through.
+We also address vulnerable areas like soffits, vents, and chimney caps.
 All exclusion work is backed by a written guarantee.

 Yes.
 Raccoon droppings commonly contain Baylisascaris procyonis (raccoon roundworm), which can cause severe neurological damage in humans.
-The eggs become infectious within weeks and remain viable for years.
+The eggs become infectious within weeks and can remain viable for years in some conditions.
 Never disturb raccoon feces without professional-grade protective equipment.

 Yes.
 Chimneys without caps are one of the most common raccoon entry points.
 We remove the raccoon, clean the flue if needed, and install a heavy-duty stainless steel chimney cap to prevent re-entry.